Reviews You Can Rely On

 Spyderco Para Military 28.254.83.05

-The Benchmade Bugout has a blade similar in size to that of many mid-sized options (3.04 inches), but it weighs only 1.90 ounces.
-That is 0.5-2 ounces lighter to carry than all the rest.
+Other Benchmade options focus on portability by going with slim handles (though they are both full length): The Osborne weighs 2.7 oz, while the Bugout weighs only 1.90 ounces.
+For a full-sized knife, that's our pick for the best lightweight knife we've tested.
 The CRKT Drifter and SOG Twitch II are inexpensive options with a similarly small stature for everyday carry, both with reliable blades.
-The Paramilitary 2 is our biggest knife tested, while the Kershaw Link is the heaviest.
-Both are likely to appear most to those in need of a heavy-duty blade for job sites or high-demand outdoor pursuits rather than casual home or everyday use.
+The Para Military 2 is our biggest knife tested, while the Kershaw Link is the heaviest.
+Both are likely to appeal most to those in need of a heavy-duty blade for job sites or high-demand outdoor pursuits rather than casual home or everyday use.

 A growing market knife makers are targeting these days is called EDC, or 'everyday carry' (i.e., a knife suitable for everyday use).
-Such utility has ostensibly always been the reason to carry a pocket knife, but a surprisingly low percentage of knives are actually engineered to accommodate this need specifically.
-This market tends to be on the hunt for a thin knife (not necessarily small) that is easily portable and sturdy enough to tackle a wide range of jobs.
+Such utility has ostensibly always been the reason to carry a pocket knife, but it's a surprisingly tough task designing a high-performing knife that's slim enough to be EDC worthy.
+Again, this market tends to be on the hunt for a thin knife (not necessarily small) that is easily portable while sturdy enough to tackle a wide range of jobs.
 For this purpose, our test team thinks the Leek, the Benchmade 535 Bugout, and the Skeletool KB are among your best bets.

 pocket knife - pocket clips can make a world of difference for everyday carry. the...